-- “Zeros out” NOAA funds critical for coastal and marine management, research and education.
+- Eliminates NOAA funds critical for coastal and marine management, research and education.
 These funds matched by state and local dollars resulting in hundreds of direct and indirect jobs throughout Georgia’s coast.

-- This broad elimination includes loss of federal funds for the Georgia Sea Grant and Marine Extension (MAREX), Georgia’s Coastal Management Program, Sapelo Island National Estuarine Research Reserve, and Gray’s Reef Marine Sanctuary.
+- This broad elimination includes loss of federal funds for the Georgia Sea Grant and Marine Extension (MAREX), Georgia’s Coastal Management Program, and Sapelo Island National Estuarine Research Reserve.

 Forces state and local governments to shoulder regulatory enforcement that safeguard our citizens from environmental hazards and disasters.

-- Slashes by 31% enforcement of the US Clean Water Act and the US Clean Air Acts that safeguard against toxic chemicals actively and passively released into our environment.
+- Reduces by 23% enforcement of the US Clean Water Act and the US Clean Air Acts that safeguard against toxic chemicals actively and passively released into our environment.

-- Cuts in half programs to clean up superfund sites (abandoned areas still polluted with toxic material) affecting 22 areas in Chatham County and 9 in Glynn County.
+- Cuts up to 30% funds for programs to clean up superfund sites (abandoned areas that are still polluted with toxic material) affecting 22 areas in Chatham County and 9 in Glynn County.

 Endangers our wildlife and fisheries.

 - Cuts funding for state agencies to lead a robust sea turtle stranding network, conduct aerial surveys of birthing North Atlantic right whales, and identify endangered loggerhead sea turtles who continue to use the same Georgia beaches generation after generation.